 - Set a target for achieving net-zero emissions at the latest by 2050 or earlier taking the IPCC finding in to account.

 - Based in the target, to agree on a binding carbon budget for the remaining GHG emissions.

 - To revise and align the 2030 and 2040 targets with the net-zero target.

 195 countries signing the Paris Agreement was a historic event that defined a new constructive political course.
 Today the business sector has a unique opportunity to demand that the European Commission’s long-term strategy ensures that the EU fulfills its commitment stated in the Agreement, and that climate-related policies and tools develop in the same direction.
 Meanwhile, the business sector benefits from an effective climate transformation, and, as the Haga Initiative’s experience demonstrates, there is a clear link between reduced emissions and profitability.

-Since its launch in June 2018, the appeal has got 60 supporters - companies, municipalities, universities and pension funds, including Unilever and the Stockholm municipality.
+Since its launch in June 2018, the call has got 80 supporters - companies and cities, including SEB, Unilever, Stora Enso and the city of Stockholm.
 The word about the call is spreading quickly.
-Nordic organizations are in a particularly favorable position to be at the forefront and lead the way for the rest of Europe.
+Nordic organizations are in a favorable position to be at the forefront and lead the way for the rest of Europe.